preemptive/r8-docs/README.md

 * `-optimizationpasses` (enabled by `proguard-android-optimize.txt`)
 * `-optimizations`

-The following settings are simply ignored:
+The following settings are ignored:

 * `-addconfigurationdebugging`
 * `-android`